OZTaekOppa/FastaHandler/README.md

 # FastaHandler
-Python scripts designed for efficiently managing various types of FASTA file formats
+A collection of Python scripts designed for the efficient management of various FASTA file formats.

 ![FASTAhandler Logo](https://github.com/OZTaekOppa/FASTAhandler/blob/main/images/FASTAhandler_Logo.png)

 ## Brief Background
-**FastaHandler** is designed for analysing and manipulating FASTA data efficiently.
-With 17 work modules, it simplifies input/output indications, covers diverse aspects of FASTA data analysis, and supports post-processing, filtering, and format conversion.
-We (Hyungtaek Jung and the [National Centre for Indigenous Genomics](https://ncig.anu.edu.au/) at [The Australian National University](https://www.anu.edu.au/), Australia) initially started this project to provide comprehensive data management at the [National Computational Infrastructure](https://nci.org.au/) for biologists.
-As a command-line interface (CLI) application, we have tested it for various FASTA file formats focusing on life science datasets so that the greater research community can widely use it.
-However, please note that analysing and manipulating a big dataset would require large computational resources on HPC or Cloud.
+**FastaHandler**, created by Hyungtaek Jung and the team at the [National Centre for Indigenous Genomics](https://ncig.anu.edu.au/) at [The Australian National University](https://www.anu.edu.au/), is a Python script suite for efficient FASTA file management.
+It boasts 17 work modules to ease input/output processes, covering various aspects of FASTA data analysis including post-processing and format conversion.
+Optimized for life science datasets, **FastaHandler** is a CLI application tested across different FASTA formats.
+Users should note that processing large datasets may require substantial computational resources on Linux, HPC or Cloud platforms.

 ## Citation